Greater-London-Authority/highstreets/README.md

 - [ ] Begin building regression models to see what features can predict differences in recovery profile.
 - [ ] Produce analyses to understand sources of higher noise in some highstreets and not others.
 - [ ] Add pipeline to produce yoy data from raw data
+- [ ] Consider and document methods for dealing with missing data